ruiramos/infrastructure-fun/services/data-storage-service/README.md

 ## Actions

-There's a GH Actions workflow that builds and pushes the new image to the Google artifact registry (GAR) if it detects any changes to the `src/` files in this projects directory (that might have also been slightly adapted from MHRA).
+There's a Github Actions workflow that builds and pushes the new image to the Google artifact registry (GAR) if it detects any changes to the `src/` files in this projects directory (that might have also been slightly adapted from MHRA).